paulhuisman/flickrfield/README.md

 ## Description

-This is an add-on for the Advanced Custom Fields WordPress plugin that adds a dropdown / multiple select field to select a Flickr set from a specific Flickr user.
+This is an add-on for the Advanced Custom Fields WordPress plugin that creates a list of all Flickr sets/galleries from a specific Flickr user.

 **Contributors**: